chrplr/PCBS/docs/software-installation.rst

 Psychtoolbox
 ~~~~~~~~~~~~

-(Optional: we do not make use of  the Psychtoolbox in this course)
+(This is optional: we do not make use of the Psychtoolbox in this course)

 `Psychtoolbox-3 <http://psychtoolbox.org/>`_ is a set Octave functions which is
 very popular in vision and neuroscience research.
 This installation is optional